sekainokita/athena/code_convention_rule.md

 ### 4.2 Single Return Rule
 - **There should be only one return statement per function.**
-- Use `goto EXIT` pattern for error handling.
+- Don't Use `goto EXIT` pattern for error handling.

 ```c
 // GOOD: Single return with goto EXIT